Open-QKD-Network/cqptoolkit/TLS.md

 ## OpenSSL

-[OpenSSL](https://www.openssl.org/) is widly used, mainly in server applications.
+[OpenSSL](https://www.openssl.org/) is widely used, mainly in server applications.
 It supports nearly all standards and ciphers.
 The OpenSSLHandler_ServerCallback and OpenSSLHandler_ClientCallback methods link the OpenSSL PSK callbacks, used to get a key when required.
-In fact, OpenSSL will not enable the PSK ciphers untill these callbacks are registered.
+In fact, OpenSSL will not enable the PSK ciphers until these callbacks are registered.
-OpenSSL does have support for PKCS#11, however there is no connection between the engine mechanisum that it uses and the PSK cipher algorithms, for the perposes of PSK, the PKCS#11 engine is usless.
+OpenSSL does have support for PKCS#11, however there is no connection between the engine mechanism that it uses and the PSK cipher algorithms, for the purposes of PSK, the PKCS#11 engine is useless.

 ## BoringSSL